Polillo, Quezon: Economy

-Festivities
+Culture

+Town's founding anniversary

 The town of Polillo is celebrating its founding anniversary every March 18 more than 400 years ago.
 The celebration last for at least three days.
 Starting from March 17, there are different celebrations held in the town proper including the "Gabi ng Parangal" (Coronation Night) of the Town's Beauty, Binibining Polillo and all the ladies representing different barangays.

 March 18 is the most awaited day of the celebration where a big parade can be seen by all the natives and guest.
-The "Parada" includes all the schools, NGOs, LGUs, all the barangay participants and more.
+The "Parada" includes all the schools, non-government organizations, local government units, all the barangay participants and more.
 The most awaited groups in the parade are the "Banda" - School Bands - from different schools and school levels.
 Celebration will continue until night fall with the "Sayawan" at the town plaza.

+Patronal fiesta

-March 19 is the Feast of St. Joseph. the Patron Saint of the town.
+March 19 is the Feast of St. Joseph, the Patron Saint of the town.
 The celebration starts from a procession together with all the patron saints of all the sitios and barangays and all devotees of Saint Joseph.
 Including all the sitio's and barangay's patron saints in the procession is known as "dapit".
 Many believes that this celebration of the Feast of Saint Joseph plays big part from the town's safety against nature disaster specially typhoons.
 It has something to do with the church history where those saints served as protector along the region.
-Devotees of St. Joseph now turns the old "St. Joseph Parish" into "Prelature Shrine of St. Joseph" as ordered by the Bishop of Infanta, Bp.
-Rolando J. Tria Tirona, OCD.
-DD. year 2010 under the leadership of Fr.
-Noe Ramos, former Parish Priest of the Town.
+Devotees of St. Joseph now turns the old "St. Joseph Parish" into "Prelature Shrine of St. Joseph" as ordered by Infanta Bishop Rolando Tria Tirona in 2010.

-Travel
+Transportation

 Getting to Polillo from Manila takes around six hours of travel by land and by sea.
-The first segment of the trip involves travelling to Ungos Port in Real, Quezon via the Pililla-Famy-Real road.
-The recently opened Marcos Highway(Marikina-Infanta Highway) is also another route to Ungos Port.
-Raymond Bus with its terminal located in Legarda, Manila, has regular scheduled trips to Real, Quezon.
+The first segment of the trip involves travelling to Ungos Port in Real, Quezon via the Pililla-Famy-Real Road.
+Marikina-Infanta Highway is also another route to Ungos Port.
+Raymond Bus, with its terminal located along Legarda Street, Manila, has regular scheduled trips to Real, Quezon.

 There are two regular boat trips from Real to Polillo.
-The first trip usually leaves at 7:30 AM as the bus passengers coming from Lucena and Manila try to catch it up.
+The first trip usually leaves at 7:30 AM PHT as the bus passengers coming from Lucena and Manila try to catch it up.
 The next boat leaves at 10:00 AM.
 The boats are outrigger types powered with a surplus truck engine.
 The return trips from Polillo are at 5:00 AM and 1:00 PM.
 The trip from Ungos Port to Polillo usually takes three hours.

 There are passenger ferries that depart from Dinahican Port in Infanta to Barangay Macnit in Polillo.

 There are also boat trips to Balesin Island and Polillo from Atimonan's port.